 - Not following up with the tests or the patient

-If you received a breast cancer misdiagnosis, or if you lost a loved one due to a failure to diagnose breast cancer, please, contact our breast cancer lawsuit attorneys in Pennsylvania.
-We will discuss what happened with you and help you determine if you have a case.
+If you received a breast cancer misdiagnosis, or if you lost a loved one due to a failure to diagnose breast cancer, please, contact our attorneys.
+Our Philadelphia breast cancer misdiagnosis lawyers could discuss what happened with you and help you determine if you have a case.
 There is no charge for the call and no fee unless you and your family are compensated for your harm.